syncfusion-content/flutter-docs/Flutter/xlsio/working-with-data-validation.md

 ## List Validation

-The following code snippet illustrates how to set list validation.
+List data validation can be applied by assigning values to **listOfValues**.
+The following code snippet illustrates this.

 {% highlight dart %}
 //DataValidation for list